Mubelotix/admarus/README.md

 Admarus is a peer-to-peer search engine for IPFS.
 It is based on the [Kamilata](https://github.com/mubelotix/kamilata) protocol.

 This repository contains a lightweight daemon for Admarus.
 The daemon works in tandem with the [Kubo](https://github.com/ipfs/kubo) IPFS daemon.
 Files you pin with Kubo will be indexed by Admarus, and made available to the network.
 No additional storage is required by the Admarus daemon.

+This daemon provides an API that can be used by other applications as a gateway to the Admarus network.
+An official Admarus web interface is in development.